 Four trails at the Springs Preserve lead visitors through both a cultural and environmental history of the Las Vegas Valley.
-The trails are open daily from 10 am until dusk.
+The trails are open daily from 9:00 am until 5:00 pm.
 Each trail features interpretive displays allowing visitors to experience the Springs Preserve in its natural environment.
-Discover how Native Americans, early settlers and Mormon missionaries relied on the Springs to survive.
-More than 1.8 miles of trails wind through picturesque landscapes and lead to the Preserve’s cienega, a desert wetland that serves as a tranquil home for hundreds of native plant, bird and animal species.
+Discover how Native Americans, early settlers, and Mormon missionaries relied on the Springs to survive.
+More than 1.8 miles of trails wind through picturesque landscapes and lead to the Preserve’s Cienega, a desert wetland that serves as a tranquil home for hundreds of native plant, bird, and animal species.

 Botanical Garden Guided Walk